celery/celery/CONTRIBUTING.rst

 By running ``docker-compose build celery`` an image will be created with the name ``celery/celery:dev``.
-This docker image has every dependency needed for development installed. ``pyenv`` is used to install multiple python versions, the docker images offers python 2.7, 3.4, 3.5 and 3.6.
+This docker image has every dependency needed for development installed. ``pyenv`` is used to install multiple python versions, the docker image offers python 2.7, 3.4, 3.5 and 3.6.
 The default python version is set to 2.7.

 The :file:`docker-compose.yml` file defines the necessary environment variables to run integration tests.
 The ``celery`` service also mounts the codebase and sets the ``PYTHONPATH`` environment variable to ``/home/developer``.
 By setting ``PYTHONPATH`` the service allows to use the mounted codebase as global module for development.
-If you prefer you can also run ``python -m pip install -e .`` to install the codebase in development mode.
+If you prefer, you can also run ``python -m pip install -e .`` to install the codebase in development mode.

-If you would like to run a Django or stand alone project to manually test or debug a feature you can use the image built by `docker-compose` and mount your custom code.
+If you would like to run a Django or stand alone project to manually test or debug a feature, you can use the image built by `docker-compose` and mount your custom code.
 Here's an example:

 Assuming a folder structure such as: